Altinity/clickhouse-operator/tests/requirements/fips_test_plan.md

 ## clickhouse-backup Sidecar

-**Objective:** Verify clickhouse-backup sidecar operates correctly in FIPS mode and uses FIPS-compliant TLS for ClickHouse backup and restore operations.
+**Objective:** Verify clickhouse-backup sidecar operates correctly alongside the FIPS enforced ClickHouse server and the keeper deployed by the operator.

 **Connection Overview:**